Switching methods of level 2 for the construction of cospectral graphs: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we closely follow the notation from \cite{AHswitching}.

 We consider simple and loopless graphs.
-Given a vertex \(v\), the we use \(N(v)\) to denote the set of its neighbours.
+Given a vertex \(v\), we use \(N(v)\) to denote the set of its neighbours.
 The \emph{(adjacency) spectrum} of a graph is the multiset of eigenvalues of its adjacency matrix.
 Graphs are considered \emph{cospectral} if they have the same spectrum.
 Two graphs are said to be \emph{cospectral mates} if they are cospectral and non-isomorphic.
 Let \(I\) denote the identity matrix and \(J\) the all-ones matrix.
 Two graphs with adjacency matrices \(A\) and \(A'\) are called \emph{\(\mathbb{R}\)-cospectral} if \(A+rJ\) and \(A'+rJ\) are cospectral for every \(r\in\mathbb{R}\).
-An orthogonal matrix is \emph{regular} if it has a constant row sum.
+An orthogonal matrix is \emph{regular} if each row sums to one.
 Johnson and Newman \cite{rcospectral} showed that two graphs are \(\mathbb{R}\)-cospectral if and only if their adjacency matrices are conjugated with a regular orthogonal matrix.

 The \emph{level} of a matrix is the smallest positive integer \(\ell\) such that \(\ell\) times the matrix is an integral matrix, or \(\infty\) if it has irrational entries.
-A matrix is \emph{decomposable} if it can be written as a nontrivial block-diagonal matrix after a certain permutation of the rows and columns; otherwise, it is \emph{indecomposable}.
+A matrix is \emph{decomposable} if it can be written as a non-trivial block-diagonal matrix after a certain permutation of the rows and columns; otherwise, it is \emph{indecomposable}.

 Next, we provide an overview of the existing switching methods to construct \(\mathbb{R}\)-cospectral graphs.
 We first describe the ones using regular orthogonal matrices of any level.
 In Section~\ref{sec:level2}, we introduce the known methods of level 2.